Our Verdict

 With 30 liters of storage space and a cavernous main compartment, the Recon feels large.
 It packs well, even for our main tester, a self-identified chronic over-packer.
 With lots of pockets, plenty of room, and extra external attachment points, we never felt like we had to leave things behind with the Recon in tow.

 While many laptop backpacks claim they can stand upright, many fall short of that claim.
 The TNF Recon actually does a solid job standing upright under all but the most imbalanced loads.
+Both the Yorepek Travel Extra Large and the Shrradoo Extra Large 50L do a decent job of sitting on their own, and they also offer the most amount of storage of the entire bunch.

-The rigid back panel and large, flat bottom help it fill up in a more balanced way without even trying and we're rather impressed at how easily it stays upright even as we dug through it to find specific items.
+The rigid back panel and large, flat bottom help it fill up in a more balanced way without even trying, and we're rather impressed at how easily it stays upright even as we dig through it to find specific items.
 Straps along the bottom of the pack let you minimize its surface area when you're not carrying as much stuff, helping the Recon to be stable under diverse loads.

 Ease of Use

-A surprisingly large, microfleece-lined zippered pocket is tucked almost out of sight above the top of the external back mesh pocket, easily fitting a pair of sunglasses in a case, a large smartphone, and a snack.
+A surprisingly large, microfleece-lined, zippered pocket is tucked almost out of sight above the top of the external back mesh pocket, easily fitting a pair of sunglasses in a case, a large smartphone, and a snack.
 The external stretch pocket swallows up extra layers or a travel pillow in transit, while double daisy chains down either side give plenty of room to clip a hat or other oddly shaped extras.

 Versatility

 Given the color options and overall design of the Recon, it has a far more sporty aesthetic than any laptop bag we'd want to bring while wearing a suit or striding confidently into a board room.
-It's great for casual uses and commutes, though, and comes in enough color combinations to match most people's styles.
+It's great for casual uses and commutes and comes in enough color combinations to match most people's styles.

 Should You Buy The North Face Recon?